 The new actor in the suit, Henry Cavill, is far beefier than Brandon Routh, or even Christopher Reeve, but in that suit, you hardly see it.
 He’s so condomed up that even though the muscles are real, they look fake.
 The suit looks more like some kind of protective aerospace wrapping, unaccountably missing its gloves and helmet, than it looks like any kind of clothing that an invulnerable person would wear for freedom of movement.
 Looks like it would be pretty impossible to either hide under normal clothes or tuck away somewhere compact when not in use, and even for Superman it looks like a real pain to have to unwrap when he needs to go to the bathroom.

 Worst of all, it has subtle but distinct fake muscle patterns of exactly the sort that Snyder mocked (ineffectually) in his version of Watchmen... even though it’s on an actor whose real muscles are better than the fake ones.
 This is by far the lamest Superman costume ever put on the big screen — in fact, I’d call it one of the most misconceived heroic outfits I’ve ever seen in any live-action medium.
 It’s awful.
 I honestly prefer the CGI stripes on Ryan Reynolds’ Green Lantern.
-And I suspect that the blame for this one is probably Nolan’s.
+And I suspect that the blame for this one might be Nolan’s.
 Or at least, his de-comicbooked Batman costume choices inspired it.

 And casting an actor that muscled-up just begs the question of where that build could have come from.
 How on Earth (literally) could Superman ever have a workout routine?
 Though we’re accustomed to it from the comics, a build like that is completely illogical for Superman to have, especially when he’s just starting out with saving the world, and isn’t accustomed to juggling asteroids or whatever.
 A Routh-like skinny superman actually makes a lot more sense, and a moderate Reeve-like physique would at least avoid the awkward obvious question.